 International School Rejected Your Special Needs Child in Japan — What to Do Next

-If an international school in Japan has just rejected your child due to special educational needs — or conditionally accepted them with a ¥100,000–175,000 per month shadow teacher requirement you can't afford — here's your immediate action plan: the Japanese public school system has a structured special education framework that can accommodate your child, and enrollment is free regardless of nationality.
-You need to move quickly because the assessment process (shūgaku sōdan) runs on a fixed September–December timeline, and missing it means waiting until the next cycle.
+If an international school in Japan has just rejected your child due to special educational needs — or conditionally accepted them with a shadow teacher requirement costing upward of ¥173,800 per month — here's your immediate action plan: the Japanese public school system has a structured special education framework that provides an educational placement through its SEN continuum.
+You need to move quickly because the usual shūgaku sōdan pathway runs through a June–December process, and missing the standard window can delay formal placement until the next academic cycle; municipalities may handle mid-year cases differently.

 Why This Happens

 International schools in Japan operate as private institutions with wide latitude over admissions.
-Unlike Japanese public schools (which must accept all resident children), international schools can and do deny admission to children whose needs exceed their capacity — or their willingness to accommodate.
+The Japanese public system provides an educational placement through its SEN continuum, while international schools can deny admission to children whose needs exceed their capacity — or their willingness to accommodate.

 Common scenarios: